 DISCUSSION:

 It is necessary for occupation health and traffic safety settings to establish a tool that can detect recent cannabis use.
-While there have been multiple efforts to define tests for recent cannabis use and cannabis impairment, many have suffered from tolerance effects with regular cannabis consumption.
+While there have been multiple efforts to define tests for recent cannabis use, many have suffered from tolerance effects with regular cannabis consumption.
 The current analysis provides evidence that pupil light response, when paired with functional data analysis methods that leverage information from the full pupil response trajectory, has the potential to discriminate between participants who recently smoked cannabis and those with no history of recent use.
-Additionally, FDA methods allow visualization of the average trajectories for daily and occasional users and no-use controls, as well as estimating differences in trajectories between these groups.
+Additionally, FDA methods allow visualization of the average trajectories for daily and occasional use groups and no use controls, as well as estimating differences in trajectories between these groups.
 We found differences between the occasional and no use groups for time periods that correspond to the point of minimal constriction and this difference remained significant when examining differences between the daily use and no-use controls, indicating some robustness to the tolerance effect seen in other tests.
-Finally, there was no statistically significant difference between the daily use and occasional use group.
-By examining the effects of time delays from consumption to test, we were able to show that the while time delays mitigated the effect on initial pupil constriction, the differences in the rebound effect were maintained with the average trajectory of smokers with any time delay still appearing shallower than in the no-use control, so that a test focusing on rebound dilation may be able to discriminate between smokers and non-smokers even have an hour after consumption .
+Finally, there was no statistically significant difference between the daily use and occasional use groups.
+By examining the effects of time delays from consumption to test, we were able to show that the while time delays mitigated the effect on initial pupil constriction, the differences in the rebound effect were maintained with the average trajectory of the cannabis use group with any time delay still appearing shallower than in the no-use control.

 However, there are several limitations to this analysis for which further analysis and more sophisticated instrumentation will be needed.
 Of primary concern were data quality issues that persisted after data processing, imputation and smoothing from the video segmentation pipeline.
-While most pupil light response trajectories reflected the characteristic pattern of the light reflex there were a minority that were removed because there was no characteristic features of the reflex.
-This led to a reduction in the sample size from a collection of 101 participant to usable data in 84.
-Currently, we are collecting data on a large sample with a better validated devices and will replicate this analysis in that sample.
+While most pupil light response trajectories reflected the characteristic pattern of the pupil light response there were a minority that were removed because there was no characteristic features of the light response.
+This led to a reduction in the sample size from a collection of 101 participants to usable data in 84.
+Currently, we are collecting data on a large sample with a better validated device and will replicate this analysis in that sample.
 While it speaks to the robustness of the method that significant differences were still detected, it also limits the precision of the estimated differences.
 Additionally, due to improper fit of the pupil tracking googles used in the study, it was not feasible to estimate the baseline pupil size of individual, which is directly related to the amount of change pupils can undergo when exposed to a light stimulus.
-Being unable to account for the baseline pupil size also increases the imprecision in the estimation of differences in pupil light response trajectories by marijuana use frequency.
+Being unable to account for the baseline pupil size also increases the imprecision in the estimation of differences in pupil light response trajectories by cannabis use frequency.
 Finally, due to the sample size constraints of the current dataset the prediction analysis showing better discrimination using functional data method did not use an independent validation data set; this will be corrected in with the larger dataset.
-Lending support to the robustness of these results are comments from participants relayed by investigator that the participant did not over consume cannabis during the testing and they did not get as “high” as they usually do.
-Although anecdotal, these comments were indicate that the results from this analysis may be conservative, with larger differences seen in real world setting where there is no monitoring of cannabis consumption.
+Lending support to the robustness of these results are comments from participants relayed by investigators that the participants did not over consume cannabis during the testing and they did not get as “high” as they usually do.
+Although anecdotal, these comments indicate that the results from this analysis may be conservative, with larger differences seen in real world setting where there is no monitoring of cannabis consumption.